Penalty for Late Filing of Income Tax Return (ITR)

 In case of a belated return (return filed after the due date), interest on the refund would be allowed from the actual date of filing the return till the date when the refund is granted.

 Thus, a taxpayer who filed his tax return after the due date will not be allowed interest on a refund (if any) for the period of delay in filing the income tax return.
 In such a case, he would be allowed interest from the date of filing a belated return to the date on which the refund is granted.

 Revision of Belated Return Not Possible

 Revision of income tax return not allowed in case of late filing of return i.e., belated return.

-If you file your tax return after the due date of filing income tax return, you cannot file a revised return later in case you find any mistake or error in originally filed return.
+If you file your tax return after the due date of filing your income tax return, you cannot file a revised return later in case you find any mistake or error in the originally filed return.

-What is Belated Return?
+What is a Belated Return?